OUR COVID-19 RESPONSE: Free Consultations for local businesses

 - Deep linking allows apps to receive more traffic than they otherwise would.
 Deep linking has doubled the traffic on average for apps that use it.

 - It also has the potential of significantly increasing app downloads by users that are interested enough in the content that’s being shared

 - It provides a good promotion tactic for your mobile app by appearing as a link in search engines.
 This improves the discoverability of the app and more users will start using it.

-Deep linking is yet to become inherent but the advantages are undeniabl and is gaining good traction.
-Be thoughtful in your app’s planning and implementing the architecture and logic.
+Deep linking is yet to become inherent but the advantages are undeniable and are gaining good traction.
+Be thoughtful in your app’s planning and implementation of the architecture and logic.
 If the link does not direct to an appropriate page or if a log-in is needed before viewing the content, it may annoy the user possibly not bringing them back unless the reward is big enough.

 Tags: Deep linking in mobile applicationshow deep linking is working

 Subscribe to our Blog